 Upon submitting your ensemble’s registrations, you will be directed to a site where you can upload the required supplementary materials:

-- Upload your preliminary round recording in any of the following formats: MP3, AAC, M4A
+- Upload your preliminary round recording in any of the following formats: MP3, AAC, WAV or M4A

 - Upload the corresponding scores in PDF format.